argyleink/shortstack/README.md

 ## Production
 Running `npm run build` compiles and minifies your code in `app` and outputs the optimised result to a folder called `dist` that's ready for static hosting.

+Running `npm run production` will build your project and start a server at `dist`.
+Useful for continuous delivery.